Chapter 11: Stonewait's Gallery

 Favors can open doors no gold or silver can unlock. — Proverb

 The Boar Hunt Inn impressed Kanéko.
 There were about sixty windows on each wing, arranged half to a floor.
-Two sets of doors led into the main hall where a steady stream of merchants, teenagers, and workers filed through in a cacophony of noise.
+Two sets of doors led into the main hall where a steady stream of merchants, teenagers, and workers filed through in a cacophony.

 Kanéko’s discomfort grew.
 She had never been around so many people.
 It felt like hundreds of people crammed into the yard, all talking and yelling.
 It reminded her of the dalpre mill.
 The sound hurt her ears and she squirmed closer to Pahim for protection.
 “Is it always this loud?”

 “Yes,” said Pahim, “but only in evenings and mornings.
 Everyone comes in late and leaves early.
 The rest of the day is just quiet cleaning and preparing for the next night.”

 Her brown hands clutched his arm, trying not to hamper his attempts to drive the wagon into the yard.
 Near the door, she saw the other school wagons already stopped to the right.
 Students spread out despite the efforts of the exhausted teachers to corral them.